 How are parents involved with your school?

 We are fully committed to encouraging parents to be involved with all aspects of school life.
-We welcome parents into school at the beginning and end of a school day and they are welcome to arrange additional dates to meet with the teacher to discuss progress and provision.
+We welcome parents into school at the end of a school day and they are welcome to arrange additional dates to meet with the teacher to discuss progress and provision.
 We invite parents to school performances, liturgies, cake stalls, Christmas and Summer Fairs and other fundraising events.
 They are also invited to help with our school trips when appropriate to ensure adequate supervision of children at all times.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.